Skip to content

 Update Github Actions!

+Many of the workflows are using pre-defined github actions.
 Check them sometimes for updates and try to keep their versions up-to-date!

 pylhctokens

-This service account was originally created to give workflows access to the repos, until github introduced the automatically generated GITHUB_TOKEN.
+This service account was originally created to give workflows access to the repos, until GitHub introduced the automatically generated GITHUB_TOKEN.
 Nowadays we only use it to assign labels to all repositories.

 To log into the pylhctokens account you need password and 2FA authentication.